jmcnamara/polars_excel_writer/examples/Readme.md

   to an Excel file.
 This demonstrates setting properties of the worksheet table that wraps the output dataframe.

+* `write_excel_set_worksheet_name.rs` - An example of writing a Polar Rust dataframe to an Excel file.
+This demonstrates setting the name for the output worksheet.

 * `write_excel_time_format.rs` - An example of writing a Polar Rust dataframe to an Excel file.
 This example demonstrates how to change the default format for Polars time types.

+* `write_excel_worksheet.rs` - An example of writing a Polar Rust dataframe to an Excel file.
+This demonstrates getting a reference to the worksheet used to write the dataframe and setting its tab color.

 * `write_excel_write_dataframe.rs` - An example of writing a Polar Rust dataframe to an Excel file.